-An outdoors setting is best, and laying out large sheets of cardboard under the paper sheets is helpful.
+An outdoor setting is best, and laying out large sheets of cardboard under the paper sheets is helpful.

-Standing, your child can hold a disposable paint cup in one hand and a large paintbrush in the other, flinging or splattering the paint onto the paper.
+Standing, children can hold a disposable paint cup in one hand and a large paintbrush in the other, flinging or splattering the paint onto the paper.

 9. Mud Painting

 Gather mud from outdoors or make your own with sand and water.
 If desired, add food colours in separate disposable cups.